naserjawas/signpy-utils/README.md

 # signpy-utils

-In this repository contains any utility file from my PhD study.
+This repository contains any utility codes from my PhD study.